IslamAlam/pydeepsar/governance.md

 The Steering Council and its Members play a special role in certain situations.
 In particular, the Council may, if necessary:

 - Make decisions about the overall scope, vision and direction of the project.
 - Make decisions about strategic collaborations with other organizations or individuals.
 - Make decisions about specific technical issues, features, bugs and pull requests.
 They are the primary mechanism of guiding the code review process and merging pull requests.
 - Make decisions about the Services that are run by The Project and manage those Services for the benefit of the Project and Community.
 - Update policy documents such as this one.
 - Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.

-However, the Council's primary responsibility is to facilitate the ordinary community-based decision making procedure described above.
+However, the Council's primary responsibility is to facilitate the ordinary community-based decision-making procedure described above.
 If we ever have to step in and formally override the community for the health of the Project, then we will do so, but we will consider reaching this point to indicate a failure in our leadership.

-### Council decision making
+### Council decision-making

-If it becomes necessary for the Steering Council to produce a formal decision, then they will use a form of the `Apache Foundation voting process <https://www.apache.org/foundation/voting.html>`_.
-This is a formalized version of consensus, in which +1 votes indicate agreement, -1 votes are vetoes (and must be accompanied with a rationale, as above), and one can also vote fractionally (e.g. -0.5, +0.5) if one wishes to express an opinion without registering a full veto.
+If it becomes necessary for the Steering Council to produce a formal decision, then they will use a form of the `Apache Foundation voting process <https://www.apache.org/foundation/voting.html>`\_.
+This is a formalized version of consensus, in which +1 votes indicate agreement, -1 votes are vetoes (and must be accompanied by a rationale, as above), and one can also vote fractionally (e.g. -0.5, +0.5) if one wishes to express an opinion without registering a full veto.
 These numeric votes are also often used informally as a way of getting a